-We invest in the success of entrepreneurs, handmade artisans, and small businesses selling in our Amazon Store.
+We invest in the success of entrepreneurs, artisans, and small businesses selling in our Amazon Store.
 When they thrive, our customers benefit from the products and services they offer.
-That’s part of the reason we have invested more than $30 billion—between 2019 and 2020—in logistics, tools, services, programs, and people to foster the growth of our sellers.
+That’s part of the reason we have invested more than $30 billion in logistics, tools, services, programs, and people to foster the growth of our sellers.

-Small- and medium-sized businesses (SMBs) selling in Amazon’s Store come from every state in the U.S., and more than 130 countries around the world.
+Small and medium businesses (SMBs) selling in Amazon’s online stores come from every state in the U.S., and more than 130 countries around the world.

-Since 2000, Amazon has made its virtual shelf space available so small and medium-sized businesses can reach hundreds of millions of customers, build their brands, and grow their business.
-Amazon’s investments supports logistics, tools, services, programs, and people to foster the growth of our SMB sellers.
+Since 2000, Amazon has made its virtual shelf space available so small and medium SMBs can reach hundreds of millions of customers, build their brands, and grow their business.
+Amazon’s investments support logistics, tools, services, programs, and people to foster the growth of our SMB sellers.
 The result continues to pay off for sellers and customers.
-SMB products account for more than 50% of all units sold in our online stores, and their sales continue to outpace our first-party sales.
+SMB products account for approximately 60% of all units sold in our online stores, and their sales continue to outpace our first-party sales.
 More than ever, we admire our small business partners’ entrepreneurial spirit and drive to innovate, and Amazon will continue to do everything we can to support them.